epinark/Trivia-Quiz/README.md

 A trivia quiz application built using React.
 It fetches trivia questions from an API and allows users to test their knowledge and see their scores.
-Built as a final project during the WBS Coding School bootcamp.

 ## Features ✨
 - **API Integration:** Fetch trivia questions from an external API to provide a variety of questions.